 Now that we understand ‘who’ they are it is essential to pick up on what their goals are and what you can do as a business to help them overcome their challenges and achieve their goals.

-- What is your ICPs personal/professional goal?
+- What is your ideal customer’s personal/professional goal?
+What do they secretly desire most?
 How do they prioritize these?
 What challenges do they face achieving them?
 What questions do they ask when they are trying to solve their challenges?
 How can you help?

 - What do they value in their personal and professional life?
 What is important to them when considering an offer like yours?
 What objections may they respond with?
 What drives them?